hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ## Manually set up IKEv2 on the VPN server

 As an alternative to using the [helper script](#using-helper-scripts), advanced users can manually set up IKEv2.
-Before continuing, it is recommended to <a href="../README.md#upgrade-libreswan" target="_blank">update Libreswan</a> to the latest version.
+Before continuing, it is recommended to [update Libreswan](../README.md#upgrade-libreswan) to the latest version.

 The following example shows how to manually configure IKEv2 with Libreswan.
 Commands below must be run as `root`.